alain-bertrand/Dot-World-Maker/README.md

 * Edit the *.ts* files never the resulting *.js* as they will be overwitten when you compile the engine
 * Use gulp with the task compile to compile once or the default task will watch the changes and compile when needed

+## How to start developing
+ * Install gulp-cli: npm install --global gulp-cli
+ * Edit the needed TS files
+ * Compile to JS: gulp compile:client compile:server

+You may keep gulp monitoring the changes and compile as needed by just running gulp

 ## How to create your grame
 [Online documentation](https://www.dotworldmaker.com/Help/welcome.html)